riyasspalackal/ticket-management-system-web-app/README.md

 ```bash
 ./run_server.sh prod
 ```
-### After deploy backend and replace http://127.0.0.1:8000/ with new prod link in to .env.prod
+### After deploy backend and replace http://127.0.0.1:8000/ with new PROD link in to .env.prod file